Frequently Asked Questions

 This is reflected in the fact that most of our courses will usually have a relatively even gender split (although given the small class sizes, this is not always the case), and that we often have more students from public schools than private schools.

-My child is in Year 2, can they attend your courses?
+My child is in Kindergarten, can they attend your Year 1 - 2 program?

 This is a call that we recommend that parents make based on their knowledge of their child.
 If their child is already confident, and would be able to fit comfortably in a social group made up of predominantly older students, such students have generally fit in with our programs well.
-However, if their child is shy and would be intimidated around a group of students in Years 3 & 4, we would generally recommend that they wait until next year when they will be in a class with their contemporaries.
+However, if their child is shy and would be intimidated around a group of students in Years 1 & 2, we would generally recommend that they wait until next year when they will be in a class with other students of the same age.

 Please feel free to get in touch if you would like to discuss this point further with us.